 Some term debts only require paying the interest, where the initial principal is paid as a balloon payment at the end of the loan term.
 The difference is that in a bullet payment, the repayment may contain both interest and principal amounts.

-Straight-line or Accelerated Amortization
+Straight-Line or Accelerated Amortization

 With the accelerated method, the borrower is allowed to make extra payments that will be added to the regular principal payments.
-The benefit to this is a faster reduction of the amount owed, saving the borrower money on interest payments.
+The benefit of this is a faster reduction of the amount owed, saving the borrower money on interest payments.
 This is due to a reduction in the principal amount, meaning a reduced interest expense.
 This form is also known as a fixed principal loan.
 We also have a Fixed Principal Loan Calculator.

 Companies have varying objectives for using debt.
 When they structure their financing, it is common to see a full suite of debt products that includes senior term debt, as well as senior revolving debt, where the former is sometimes combined or even subordinate to the latter.
-Senior term debts are used to raise capital for specific, and often temporary objectives such as acquisitions, buyouts, refinancing, recapitalizations or fixed asset purchases, which will require a huge lump sum.
-Senior term debt will spread these expenses, which are fairly large, over several years and will be matched by the cash flows the company will generate, so the company can make timely payments.
+Senior term debts are used to raise capital for specific, and often temporary, objectives such as acquisitions, buyouts, refinancing, recapitalizations, or fixed asset purchases, which will require a huge lump sum.
+Senior term debt will spread these expenses, which are fairly large, over several years, and will be matched by the cash flows the company will generate so the company can make timely payments.

 Thank you for reading CFI’s explanation of senior term debt.
 CFI is the foremost online provider of financial analysis education and training.
 Check out these other CFI topics to further your education and advance your career: